Skip to main content

 Efficiency and flexibility along global routes

-Once it reaches its destination, LNG is regasified – i.e. returned to its gaseous state - and fed into the distribution network to supply homes, industries and power plants.
+Once at its destination, the LNG is regasified, i.e. converted back to its gaseous form, and fed into the country’s pipeline network to supply homes, industries and power plants.